-In any case, there are clearly some advantages that companies with less ESG risk will have from a financial point of view.
+There are some advantages that companies with less ESG risk will have from a financial point of view.
 McKinsey & Company identified five important ways in which ESG links to cash flows.
 These are:

-On an internal level, businesses with a strong ESG proposition will lower their energy consumption, their water intake, and their waste.
-The opposite side of that coin is higher waste disposal costs and spending more on energy.
+On an internal level, businesses with a strong ESG proposition will lower their energy consumption, water intake, and waste.
+But unfortunately, the opposite side of that coin is higher waste disposal costs and spending more on energy.

 Regulatory and legal interventions